All Products

 Note

-In the Other Account field, enter the UID of the accessor's account (Account A).
+In the Other Account field, enter the UID of the accessor's Alibaba Cloud account A.

-In the Select Trusted Entity section, select Alibaba Cloud Account, and then click OK.
+For Select Trusted Entity, select Alibaba Cloud Account, and then click OK.

-3. On the Roles page, attach the AliyunDMSLoginConsoleAccess policy to the role that you created in Step 2.
+3. On the Roles page, attach the AliyunDMSLoginConsoleAccess policy (for logging on to the DMS console) to the role created in Step 2.
 For more information, see Manage permissions for a RAM role.

 Access DMS resources

-1. Log in to the Alibaba Cloud Management Console as a RAM user in Account A with the AliyunSTSAssumeRoleAccess permission.
+1. Log on to the Alibaba Cloud Management Console by using a RAM user under Alibaba Cloud account A that has the AliyunSTSAssumeRoleAccess permission.

-2. In the upper-right corner, click your profile picture to switch identity.
+2. In the upper-right corner, click your profile picture and switch your identity.

-3. Enter the UID of Alibaba Cloud account B (the resource owner) and the name of the role you created.
+3. Enter the UID of the resource owner's Alibaba Cloud account B and the role name that you created.

 4. Click Submit.

-5. After switching your identity, navigate to Data Management DMS 5.0.
+5. After the identity switch is complete, go to Data Management DMS 5.0.

 Note

-When you access DMS, DMS automatically sets you as a regular user.
-If you need to modify or export instance resources, you need to apply for additional resource permissions in DMS.
+DMS automatically assigns you the regular user role.
+To perform change or export operations on instance resources, apply for additional permissions in DMS.

 Related topics